geoffrey-young/pika-filament-buffer/README.md

 #### a note on magnets...

-I used these 10x3 disc magnets [from amazon](https://www.amazon.com/dp/B09ZLFNZ4S).  if those aren't available in your country, you're looking for 10x3 disc magnets with a 3mm hole in the middle, like these:
+I used these 10x3 disc magnets ~~[from amazon]()~~.  if those aren't available in your country, you're looking for 10x3 disc magnets with a 3mm hole in the middle, like these:

 [![magnets](./images/magnets-thumb.png)](./images/magnets.png)